 Supervision in carrying out an independent research study in the student’s area of interest.
 PREREQUISITE: PSCL 375.
 Offered every semester.
 Any student majoring in psychology may take this course to fulfill the capstone requirement; qualified students may take this course to fulfill the capstone requirement AND to graduate with honors in psychology (see following paragraph for requirements).
 During their junior year, qualified Psychology majors are encouraged to apply to the department’s Honors Program, which leads to a B.A. with Honors in Psychology.
 The program’s purpose is to provide the students with an intensive, supervised research experience in areas of their choice.
 The Program consists of PSCL 375 and PSCL 395 and begins in the junior year, when students receive instruction in research design and methodology.
 This provides the foundation for students to work under close supervision with a department faculty member in the fall of their senior year.
 At the end of that semester, the research project is written in scholarly form, and presented for consideration of graduation with Honors in Psychology.
 Junior majors with a minimum 3.25 average in Psychology and a 3.0 overall GPA may apply.
 The Honors Program requires a great deal of work, and only students with a serious interest in behavioral sciences should apply.
 An important part of the Honor’s Program is selection of the faculty advisor.
 A student should select a faculty advisor with interests as close as possible to the area the student intends to research.
 Make an appointment with the faculty member or email them to inquire about the possibility of doing an honor’s thesis with them.
 You may either suggest an idea of your own or ask the advisor for a project that you might carry out.
 In either case, there should be a firm understanding of what will be accomplished (preferably written) before the student registers for the honor’s program.

-PSCL 396 – Anxiety and Depression Symptoms, Etiology, and Treatment – 3 credits Taught by: Amy Przeworski
+PSCL 396 – Capstone Seminar: Anxiety and Depressive Disorders – 3 credits Taught by: Amy Przeworski

 A research-based and writing-intensive presentation of current knowledge regarding the symptom, etiology, and treatment of anxiety disorders and mood disorders.